FarronF/limerick-council-meetings/meetings/2021/04/26-Virtual Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee - 8th Feb 2021.md

 taken in charge over the last 5 years.

+The cost of maintaining estates once taken in charge was centrally funded.
+---
-The cost of maintaining estates once taken in charge was centrally funded.--- Members expressed concern over the delay in taking in charge of housing estates, the insufficient
+Members expressed concern over the delay in taking in charge of housing estates, the insufficient

 value of Bonds and the use of Development Fund monies in completing estates and requested a